 Protecting the testicles: Running can increase the temperature of the testicles and affect sperm production.
 To assist in maintaining a healthy temperature when exercising, men should wear comfortable, loose-fitting clothing.

-In conclusion, although running may harm male fertility, one can reduce this effect by reducing the amount of time spent running, modifying the intensity, maintaining a good diet, lowering stress levels, and dressing appropriately.
+In conclusion, although running may harm male fertility, one can reduce this effect by reducing the time spent running, changing the intensity, maintaining a good diet, lowering stress levels, and dressing appropriately.
 Men worried about how jogging will affect their fertility should talk to their doctor and get a personalized evaluation.